pyxeda/MiddleSchoolCurriculum/Chapter6/ColorToGrayscale/README.md

 What it does :

-    1. Reads an image from the google drive, then converts it to grayscale and finaly displays both images.
+    1. Reads an image from the google drive, then converts it to grayscale and finally displays both images.

 Dependancies :